The motorbike market in Vietnam is a complex one. In this article, I am going to try and explain how to find a motorbike for sale.

 Unknown to new arrivals in Vietnam is that the motorbike market is split into two sections.
-“Real” motorbikes and “Chinese Motorbikes”.
+“Genuine” motorbikes and “Chinese Motorbikes.”

-We may see a “Honda Wave” being sold at $300 and a “Honda Wave” being sold at $600.
+We may see a “Honda Wave” sold at $300 and a “Honda Wave” sold at $600.
 These are two completely different motorbikes, one made by Honda and one made by an unknown.

-To the untrained eye the motorbikes look the same.
-To the trained eye, they are completely different.
-The Chinese motorbike market in general is a scam.
-They do serve a time and place but….
-Basically we want to avoid Chinese motorbikes at all costs!
+To the untrained eye, the motorbikes look the same.
+To the trained eye, they are entirely different.
+The Chinese motorbike market in general, is a scam.
+They do serve a time and place, but overall, we want to avoid Chinese motorbikes at all costs!

 There are three ways to avoid accidentally buying a Chinese motorbike.